CANARI-ML/canari-ml/CONTRIBUTING.md

 ## Generating releases

-To aid in managing automated changelogs and package version control, this codebase uses the [Commitizen](https://commitizen-tools.github.io/commitizen/) package (installed as dev dependency) to .
+To aid in managing automated changelogs and package version control, this codebase uses the [Commitizen](https://commitizen-tools.github.io/commitizen/) package (installed as dev dependency).
+Please note that Commitizen has an automated approach of inferring what semantic versioning level the next bump should be (See last sub-section of this page).

 To bump to the next stable version: